-434 3.4 | Pipe-Soil Interaction
+3.4 | Pipe-soil interaction

-This subsection presents a more complex example where large deformation analysis is essential.
-The installation and maintenance of pipelines are of significant engineering importance to offshore energy extraction and transport and seabed communication fiber cables83.
-Under various working loads (e.g., gravity, wave and earthquake), an offshore seabed pipeline may experience significant vertical and lateral displacement during and after its installation, causing complicated soil-pipe interactions involving large deformation.
+This subsection presents a more complex example, where large deformation analysis is essential.
+The installation and maintenance of pipelines are of significant engineering importance for offshore energy extraction and transport and seabed communication fiber cables.83 Under various working loads (eg, gravity, wave, and earthquake), an offshore seabed pipeline may experience significant vertical and lateral displacement during and after its installation, causing complicated soil-pipe interactions involving large deformation.
 For safe design and reliable maintenance, it is critical to assess the large deformation behavior of the supporting soil interacting with the pipeline.

-The soil-pipe interaction problem to be considered in this study is shown in Figure 19 $\,$.
-We consider a soil domain of $9\,\mathrm{m}$ wide and $2.5\,\mathrm{m}$ deep.
-440 The bottom of the soil domain is fixed in both directions while the side edges are only constrained horizontally.
-A rough pipe of a diameter of 1 m 441 is released to settle from above the center line of the soil domain and penetrate into the soil vertically for 0.8 m (measured by bottom of the pipe) 442 first, and is then moved horizontally to the left for 0.7 m.
-The loading scheme is depicted by the velocity profile and coordinate change of the pipe 443 bottom (inset) in Figure 20.
-The loading scheme has considered a balance of accuracy and efficiency: the velocity is chosen small enough to ensure 444 the guasi-static condition can be loosely satisfied, while it is chosen as large as possible to shorten the computational time.
-A smaller horizontal 445 velocity is adopted to ensure there is sufficient time for the soil behind the pipe to rearrange.
-Adding the accelerating/decelerating ramps in the 446 loading scheme helps to alleviate the stress oscillations during the computations.
-The entire soil domain is discretized with 9800 elements, with one 447 particle (1 PPC) considered in each element.
-In this problem, we adopt the same dense packing used in footing problem (Section 3.3) to serve as 448 the RVE.
-Before applying any pipe-induced deformation, the soil is considered to be loaded by gravity and the RVEs to be assigned are isotropically 449 compacted in the DEM solver to their corresponding geostatic pressure: $p = \rho gh$, where g is gravity and h is the depth of each material point.
-450
+The soil-pipe interaction problem to be considered in this study is shown in Figure 19.
+We consider a soil domain of 9 m wide and 2.5 m deep.
+The bottom of the soil domain is fixed in both directions while the side edges are only constrained horizontally.
+A rough pipe of a diameter of 1 m is released to settle from above the center line of the soil domain and penetrate into the soil vertically for 0.8 m (measured by bottom of the pipe) first, and is then moved horizontally to the left for 0.7 m.
+The loading scheme is depicted by the velocity profile and coordinate change of the pipe bottom (inset) in Figure 20.
+The loading scheme has considered a balance of accuracy and efficiency: the velocity is chosen small enough to ensure the quasi-static condition can be loosely satisfied, while it is chosen as large as possible to shorten the computational time.
+A smaller horizontal velocity is adopted to ensure there is sufficient time for the soil behind the pipe to rearrange.
+Adding the accelerating/decelerating ramps in the loading scheme helps to alleviate the stress oscillations during the computations.
+The entire soil domain is discretized with 9800 elements, with one particle (one PPC) considered in each element.
+In this problem, we adopt the same dense packing used in footing problem (Section 3.3) to serve as the